insanoid/CleanHeaders-Xcode/README.md

 Select the option from `Editor > Clean Headers > Sort Headers`.
 You can add shortcuts from Xcode preferences.

+Please run sudo /usr/libexec/xpccachectl and restart your Mac before running the extension if you are on macOS 10.11 El Capitan.

 ## TODO/Limitations

 - Missing tests